 Human Anatomy and Physiology II Prerequisite: Completion of BIO 261 with a "C" or better.
-This cou the cardiovascular, lymphatic, immune, respiratory, endocrine, reproductive, urinary, and digestive systems.
+This course emphasizes structure and functions of human body and its parts.
+Students will study anatomy, physiology, and terminology relating to the human body by covering the cardiovascular, lymphatic, immune, respiratory, endocrine, reproductive, urinary, and digestive systems.
 This course includes a lab component.